fparisotto/bookmark-hub/README.md

 - **Offline-First**: Store and manage bookmarks entirely on your own infrastructure
 - **AI-Powered Organization**: Automatic tagging and summarization using Ollama integration
+- **RAG-Enhanced Search**: Intelligent search using Retrieval-Augmented Generation to find relevant bookmarks based on semantic similarity
 - **Full-Text Search**: Search through bookmark titles, URLs, content, and AI-generated summaries
 - **Tag Management**: Organize bookmarks with manual and AI-suggested tags
 - **Content Extraction**: Automatically extract and store readable content from web pages